 Students registered in the ALIN and wishing to change their program to AUC undergraduate, graduate and non-degree programs have to satisfy the admission requirements listed in the catalog for these programs.

 Arabic Language Undergraduate Credit Courses (ALNG)

-Arabic Language Undergraduate Credit Courses (ALNG): To see all ALNG courses, please go the “Courses” link in the homepage.
+To see all Arabic Language Undergraduate Credit Courses (ALNG), please check the “Courses” link in the homepage.

 Arabic Language Intensive Program (ALIN)